d3x0r/STFRPhysics/FirstPrinciples.md

 Certainly there is force applied on a lever is proportional to it's length from the fulcrum...

+---

+## (Back to your regularly scheduled program...)

 #### Correlaries follow

-Consideration of geometry of acceleration of centripetal force on an otherwise unchanged velocity.
-Also Point between two gravitational bodies.
+Additionally to motion as a linear velocity, motion as a spin should be an addendum to the basic laws; it has similar characteristics of linear veocity.

 - A body maintains its state, unless acted on by external force.
   - a body at rest, with no velocity, remains at rest.
   - a body with a velocity ( a speed and direction ) maintains its velocity, without any forces acting on it.
   - a body wwith a spin ( an axis and angle <> 0 ) maintains its spin.

----

-## (Back to your regularly scheduled program...)

 ### Balance of weights